About the Secretary

 Paul D. Pate

-Secretary of State Paul Pate has dedicated his life to public service.
-Now in his second term as Iowa’s Commissioner of Elections, Secretary Pate is guided by three core principles: service, participation and integrity.
+Iowa Secretary of State Paul Pate has dedicated his life to public service.
+Now in his third term as Iowa’s Commissioner of Elections, Secretary Pate is guided by three core principles: service, participation and integrity.

-Upon returning to the Secretary of State’s office in 2015, 20 years after he was elected to that post the first time, Paul Pate immediately set out to increase participation in Iowa elections by instituting online voter registration.
-More than 10,000 Iowans registered to vote online within five months of its launch.
+Upon returning to the Secretary of State’s office in 2015, 20 years after he was elected to that post for the first time, Paul Pate immediately set out to increase participation in Iowa elections by instituting online voter registration.
+More than 100,000 Iowans utilized the system in its first three years and more than 250,000 newly registered voters joined the rolls by July 2018.

-He also worked with the legislature to enact the Safe at Home program in Iowa.
-It was passed unanimously.
-This program is aimed at protecting victims of domestic violence, sexual assault, trafficking and stalking by keeping their address confidential.
+Secretary Pate also worked with the Iowa Legislature to enact the Safe at Home program in Iowa.
+Safe at Home is aimed at protecting survivors of domestic violence, sexual assault, trafficking and stalking by keeping their address confidential.
+It was passed by both chambers unanimously.
+The program went into effect in January 2016.

-In 2015, Secretary Pate was chosen for the Council of State Governments’ Toll Fellowship program, the nation’s oldest and most prestigious leadership development programs for state government officials.
+Secretary Pate served as President of the National Association of Secretaries of State in 2019-20.
+He earned the organization’s NASS IDEAS Award in 2019 for Iowa’s efforts in strengthening election cybersecurity statewide.
+Pate currently co-chairs NASS’ Cybersecurity Committee.
+In 2015, Pate was chosen for the Council of State Governments’ Toll Fellowship program, the nation’s oldest and most prestigious leadership development programs for state government officials.

 Paul Pate is also a nationally recognized small business leader, a father of three and grandfather of five.
-He and his wife of 38 years, Jane, live in Cedar Rapids.
+He and his wife Jane live in Cedar Rapids.